Destinations Italy Milan & Lakes

 Must orderthe Brioche 160 · apricot jam

-A pastry laboratory on Via Felice Casati near Porta Venezia that became the Milan pastry argument almost immediately when three friends opened it in 2012 — velvet couches, vintage dressers, mismatched chairs, an open laboratory at the back.
-The Brioche 160 is the dish (named for its weight, 100g of it homemade apricot jam) and the cappuccino is among the city's best.
+A pastry laboratory on Via Felice Casati near Porta Venezia, opened by three friends in 2012 and the centre of the Milan pastry argument almost immediately: velvet couches, vintage dressers, mismatched chairs, an open laboratory at the back.
+The Brioche 160 is the dish (named for its total weight in grams, 100g of which is homemade apricot jam), and the cappuccino is the other reason to come.
 Lunch from noon, aperitivo from 6, closed Mondays.

 Porta VeneziaSit-down breakfastClosed Mon

-InsiderGo before 10 on a weekday — Pavé is a weekend zoo, and the brioches are best within an hour of coming out of the oven.
+InsiderGo before 10 on a weekday.
+The brioches are best within an hour of the oven, and the weekend line eats that hour.

 Marchesi 1824